YottaDB/YDBDoc/MessageRecovery/errors.rst

 INVGVPATQUAL
 ----------------

-INVGVPATQUAL, Invalid Global Value Pattern file qualifier value
+INVGVPATQUAL, Invalid Global Value Pattern file qualifier value.  xxxx

 MUPIP Error: This indicates that -GVPATFILE did not specify a valid file name.
 The maximum file name length is 256.